Download the Code of Federal Regulations in XML.

 Frequency mask trigger.
 (Cat 3)—For “signal analyzers” a mechanism where the trigger function is able to select a frequency range to be triggered on as a subset of the acquisition bandwidth while ignoring other signals that may also be present within the same acquisition bandwidth.
 A “frequency mask trigger” may contain more than one independent set of limits.

 “Frequency switching time”.
-(Cat 3 and 5)—The time (i.e., delay), taken by a signal, when switched from an initial specified output frequency, to arrive at or within ±0.05% of a final specified output frequency.
+(Cat 3)—The time (i.e., delay), taken by a signal, when switched from an initial specified output frequency, to arrive at or within ±0.05% of a final specified output frequency.
 Items having a specified frequency range of less than ±0.05% around their centre frequency are defined to be incapable of frequency switching.

 “Frequency synthesizer”.
 (Cat 3)— Any kind of frequency source, regardless of the actual technique used, providing a multiplicity of simultaneous or alternative output frequencies, from one or more outputs, controlled by, derived from or disciplined by a lesser number of standard (or master) frequencies.